 As I've mentioned before, there was nothing that in Waterloo that took more than 10 minutes to get to.
 Unless of course you have never been to Waterloo and have a tendency to get lost, as I do.
 It didn't seem like it would be that hard, there is one Main Street and it's maybe 4 blocks long.
 But if you drive all the way down it you end up on a highway.

 This is the actual Google map of how to get back to Joker's from the highway.
+Yes, I have the humor of an 8 year old boy sometimes. |

 We finally made it Joker's where I saw the following: